 Running through the night can go any which way.
 I’ve completed some long training runs during the night hour.
 When training for 100-mile ultra marathons, you need to squeeze in mileage anyway possible.

-It’s beneficial for other runners to hear about unordinary training methods.
+It’s beneficial for other runners to hear about unordinary ultra marathon training methods.
 Since running 31 miles through the night is unordinary, I couldn’t help myself from writing about it.
 Hearing about unordinary bouts of human endurance breaks up our pattern of thought.
 It helps broaden our minds and distinguish between real restrictions and excuses when we run.

 And what’s one of the most common excuses while training?
 Yes, you guessed it, the excuse of “I have no time.”

 I left my home at 1:30 am and ran 31 miles making it home in time to recover and leave for my day job.
 Nothing like walking in the workplace with a sore pair of legs and a smile on your face.

 We only have so much time in the week, and when running the real long stuff sometimes we must sacrifice sleep.
 If you have a family, like me, and are an ultra runner, you understand this the most.
 The longer the race we are training for the more time we need to spend on our feet.
 The time required only becomes more demanding as we increase our distance during ultra marathon training.

 But we can always make time.
 Every goal achieved in life starts with the decision, the decision to try.
 Our future outcomes change in any given instant.
 It only takes a moment, that moment we make a decision and take immediate action.
 Each decision we make dictates our lives.
 So make it a good one!